ghas-bootcamp/ghas-bootcamp/exercises/lab 2 - secret-scanning.md

 - In the `Access to alerts` section, add another team member or team to provide access to your repository alerts.

-💡**Now that we're familiar with secret scanning, let's head over to the code scanning section, and learn more about it!
-[Click here](lab%203%20-%20code-scanning.md).** 💡
+💡**Now that we're familiar with secret scanning, let's head over to the code scanning section, and learn more about it!** 💡